 Established in 2016, ASMO works with children, youth and their communities, giving them opportunities to nurture talents, create jobs and communicate critical development messages about slum communities.
-ASMO supports its member to carry out relevant people-centered art, film and photography projects that address contemporary issues advocating for societal change.
+ASMO supports its members to carry out relevant people-centered art, film and photography projects that address contemporary issues advocating for societal change.

 Ensure that parties improve their business models, programming quality, content, and market niche while working collaboratively with other parties (within and outside the consortium) and also independently as creative and sustainable business models.